plspeziali/Wikispeedia-BigData/README.md

 You only need to run this script once per local Neo4J database, it may take a while to make all the queries!

-After the script has finished working, you may turn off your Spark and Hadoop architecture, you are only going to need Neo4J from now on.
+After the script has finished working, you may turn off your Spark and Hadoop daemons, you are only going to need the Neo4J service from now on.

 ----